Today

 1 Year

-The company's fundamentals are relatively healthy.
-Its valuation is considered undervalued,and institutional recognition is very high.
+The company's fundamentals are relatively stable.
+Its valuation is considered fairly valued,and institutional recognition is very high.
 Over the past 30 days, multiple analysts have rated the company as a Buy.
 Despite an average stock market performance, the company shows strong fundamentals and technicals.
 The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 The Coca-Cola Company is an American multinational corporation established in 1892.
 It produces, sells, and markets soft drinks, including Coca-Cola, various non-alcoholic beverage concentrates and syrups, as well as alcoholic drinks.
 The company's stock is listed on the New York Stock Exchange(NYSE: KO) and is included in the DJIA, S&P 500, and S&P 100 indices.